msmych/aperitif/NeoVim/blog/nvim-01-basics.md

 vim.keymap.set('n', '<C-j>', '<C-w><C-j>', { desc = 'Go to down window' })
 vim.keymap.set('n', '<C-k>', '<C-w><C-k>', { desc = 'Go to up window' })
 ```
-Source file, then try horizontal jumps between file and Netrw.
-To try vertical jumps, create a horizontal split by running `:split` command.
+Source file, then create horizontal split with `:split` and vertical split with `:vsplit`, and try jumping between windows with `<Control>` plus `hjkl` keys.

 Having multiple windows open, you might want to resize them.
-Currently, the process is quite cumbersome: you need to enter `<Control-w>` followed by `+`, `-`, `<`, or `>` to change size by one unit.
-You can do something like `<Control-w>8+` to increase window height by 8 units, but that’s still quite inconvenient.
+You can do that with mouse, but resizing with keyboard is quite cumbersome: you need to enter `<Control-w>` followed by `+`, `-`, `<`, or `>` to change size by one unit.
+You can do something like `<Control-w>8+` to increase window height by 8 units, but that’s still inconvenient.
 To resize windows with `<Space>` followed by arrow key, add the following lines:
 ```lua
 vim.keymap.set('n', '<leader><right>', '<C-w>6>', { desc = '[+] Window width' })
 vim.keymap.set('n', '<leader><left>', '<C-w>6<', { desc = '[-] Window width' })